jaromilfrossard/permuco4brain/README.md

     array visible in the global environment.
 Its dimension is the design X samples X channels.
 Each “rows” of the 3D array should be related to the corresponding row of the design (`data` argument).
-2.  `data`: a data-frame containing the variables of the design.
+2.  `data`: a dataframe containing the variables of the design.
 3.  `graph`: an `igraph` object defining spatial adjacency of the channels (third dimension of the signal).
 The names of the vertices should correspond to the names of the 3rd dimension of signal.